arangodb/docs/3.4/graphs-general-graphs.md

 ---
 layout: default
-description: This chapter describes the general-graph module
+description: This chapter describes the general-graph module.
+It allows you to define a graph that is spread across several edge and document collections.
+title: General Graph module
 ---
 Graphs
 ======